Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: Introduction

 \section{Introduction}

-Telescopes are often equipped with a mechanism to adjust focus, based on in-situ measurements of image size.
+Effective observation of low brightness astrophysical sources in the infrared requires low detector dark current and instrumental thermal emission necessitating the use of cryogenic cooling systems in infrared telescopes.
+Additionally, telescopes are often equipped with a mechanism to adjust the focus, based on in situ measurements of the image size.
 In a cryogenic space telescope, a focus mechanism presents a single point mechanical failure such that it can be advantageous to fly a fixed focus system.
-In this case, focus must be accurately measured and set on the ground before the telescope is launched.
-This paper describes a laboratory focus measurement system for a small, fixed-focus, wide-field, near-infrared cryogenic space telescope, SPHEREx \cite{SPHEREx}; which is passively cooled to 60 K during operation to eliminate instrumental emission.
+In this case, the focus must be accurately measured and set on the ground before the telescope is launched.
+To account for mechanical deformation due to cooling and its effect on the focus, a ground-based focus measurement system must cool the telescope to cryogenic operating temperatures.
+This paper describes a laboratory focus measurement system for SPHEREx, a small, fixed-focus, wide-field, near-infrared cryogenic space telescope \cite{SPHEREx}, which is passively cooled to 60 K during operation in a low-earth orbit.

 Our focus measurement system cools the telescope in a cryogenic test chamber and couples light from an external collimator through a vacuum window.
 A cold filter reduces infrared loading from the laboratory $300 \textrm{ K}$ background, which would otherwise saturate the detectors.
-A reflective coating on the inside of the vacuum window reduces cold load from the 80 K filter.
-Difficulties in this focus measurement arise from (1) measuring wavefront error introduced by the cold filter because its optical transmission is low and (2) the wide field of view of the telescope, which results in a very large vacuum window and filter.
+A reflective coating on the inside of the vacuum window reduces the cold load from the 80 K filter.
+Difficulties in this focus measurement arise from (1) measuring the wavefront error introduced by the cold filter because its optical transmission is low and (2) the wide field of view of the telescope, which results in a very large vacuum window and filter.

-The following sections describe the SPHEREx telescope, the setup for focus measurements in the laboratory, design details for the test chamber vacuum window and cold filter, calibration of the collimator and coupling optics, sources of measurement error, an additional ``warm'' focus measurement technique, and results from SPHEREx focus measurements.
+The following sections describe the SPHEREx telescope, the setup for focus measurements in the laboratory, design details for the test chamber vacuum window and cold filter, calibration of the collimator and coupling optics, sources of measurement error, results from SPHEREx focus measurements, and an additional “warm” focus measurement technique.